danrobdean/online-services/docs/analytics-pipeline/3-bigquery-cloud-function.md

 ## (2) - Executing Backfills

-The situation might arise that there are events in GCS that you wish to still ingest into native BigQuery storage using the Cloud Function.
+You might find yourself in the situation that there are events in GCS that you wish to ingest into native BigQuery storage using the Cloud Function.
 This could be because you either dropped your events table in BigQuery, or for instance did not write these events with the correct parameter setting (`..&event_category=function..`).

 For these situation we provide a batch script which you can point to: